mjevans93308/avoxi-demo-app/README.md

 This service is secured via Basic Authentication.
 The basic auth creds in the above example are `admin:password`, but can and should be changed in the .env file provided in the top-level project directory.
 We assume that the IP address provided in the JSON payload will adhere to IPv4 structure, but the system can already handle IPv6 addresses as well, if the need ever arises.

 We assume that the `country_names` field provided will be a list of strings.
-We could have asked for a comma-separated list like "Mexico,Canada,...etc" but thought that a list would be easier to parse given the existence of companies with spaces in their name, like the United States or Republic of Korea.
-Escaping spaces in a single string could be done, but it adds complexity when it isn't necessary.
+We could have asked for a comma-separated list like `"Mexico,Canada,...etc"` but thought that a list would be easier to parse given the existence of companies with spaces in their name, like the `United States` or `Republic of Korea`.
+Escaping spaces in a single string could be done, but it adds complexity when it can probably be avoided.

-The same consideration to spaces in a countries' name applies in our conscious decision to provide our endpoint as a `POST` request, so that we can ask for and expect a JSON object rather than building it as a `GET` request, and leaving the values in the URL itself as query parameters like `http://localhost:8080/api/v1/checkiplocation?ip=x.x.x.x&country_names=Canada,Mexico,Ireland`.
+The same consideration to spaces in a countries' name applies in our decision to provide our endpoint as a `POST` request, so that we can ask for and expect a JSON object rather than building it as a `GET` request, and leaving the values in the URL itself as query parameters like `http://localhost:8080/api/v1/checkiplocation?ip=x.x.x.x&country_names=Canada,Mexico,Ireland`.

 # Setup
-This service will need to provide geoip credentials of the form User_ID / License_Key for us to utilize their 3rd party web service.
+This service will need to provide geoip credentials of the form `User_ID` / `License_Key` for us to utilize their 3rd party web service.
 Instructions for generating those credentials can be found at https://dev.maxmind.com/geoip/geolite2-free-geolocation-data#Access.
 Once generated, those credentials should be placed in the .env file with the Basic Authentication credentials.
-The .env file will resemble this:
+The `.env` file will resemble this:
 ```# basic auth creds
 BASIC_AUTH_USERNAME=foo
 BASIC_AUTH_PASSWORD=bar